sriramab/gamamanual/G__InstallingGitVersion.md

 # Installing the GIT version

 This installation procedure has been tested on MacOS X 10.10 (Yosemite), Windows 8 and Ubuntu 15.04 (Vivid).
-On MacOS x 10.10 (Yosemite), please have a look here: [install Java on Yosemite](G__Installation) for details about the Java version to use.
+On MacOS X 10.10 (Yosemite) or MacOS X 10.11 (El Capitan), please have a look here: [install Java on MacOS X](G__Installation) for details about the Java version to use.

 **Notice that GAMA is in a migration phase from Eclipse 3.8.2 to Eclipe Luna 4.4.2, and from SVN to Git.
 Other previous Eclipse versions are not supported anymore**.